 He first hit the ice at the age of four on an oversized pair of skates.
 He began playing hockey in the Parry Sound Minor Squirt Hockey League when he was in kindergarten.
-At age 9 he won the MVP of the Peewee division.
-Since he was always playing with older boys, he would skate every night until dark, working endlessly his skating and his skills.
-He was blessed with a natural talent for the sport and his skating became a thing of beauty.
+At age 9, he won the MVP of the Peewee division.
+Since he was always playing with older boys, he would skate every night until dark, working endlessly on his skating and his skills.

 After leaving hockey due to irreparable damage to his knees, Orr embarked on a very successful career in business and athletic management, and has dedicated himself to numerous charitable organizations.